Continued Issues with McKeesport Police Department

 Release Body Cam Videos and Terminate Officers:

-Demand A Local Police Review Board & Mental Health Responders Doing Calls w/Police:
+Demand A Local Police Review Board & Mental Health Responders Doing Calls with Police:

 Defund The Police/Divest and Invest